vineyard-bloom/pando-core-kotlin/doc/motivation.md

 ## The Solution

-Vinecoin is to BitEth what Git is to Subversion.
+Pando is to BitEth what Git is to Subversion.

 ### Primary Features